 Lewin Farms is located in Wading River.
 This is probably one of the first reasons we love Lewin, it is only about an hour drive from our house.
 Their orchard is located on the East End of Long Island, so no bridges or city traffic to deal with (for us at least).

 Lewin Farms is a full farm, with a large stand/store in addition to many pick your own options.
-Click HERE to find the full seasonal list.
+Click HERE to find the full seasonal list of Lewin Farms pick your own.
 Today, I am going to talk only about the apple picking, although it is worth mentioning that if come December you are looking to cut down your own Christmas tree, Lewin Farms offers this!

 For any PICK YOUR OWN trips, its is ALWAYS recommended to call the morning of to confirm picking times and availability.